 V. Notification and Award Administration

-RSVP anticipates naming one winner and up to two alternates at the end of the competition.
+If quality applications are received, RSVP intends to name at least one grant awardee and up to two alternates at the end of the competition.

 Notification will take place by email.
-The winner will have one month to accept or decline the award.
+The awardee will have one month to accept or decline the award.

 All decisions are final.
 Unsuccessful applicants may choose to revise and resubmit their applications at later deadlines.

-Awardees must submit a narrative and financial report at the end of the grant period.
-All products resulting from RSVP Field Development Grant support must include the following acknowledgement: “This publication received support of a Field Development Grant awarded by the Research Society for Victorian Periodicals from the bequest of the Eileen Curran estate.”
+At the conclusion of the grant period, awardees must submit a narrative report describing the work completed during the fellowship period and outcomes achieved or expected as a result.
+All products resulting from RSVP Field Development Grant support must include the following acknowledgment: “This publication received support of a Field Development Grant awarded by the Research Society for Victorian Periodicals from the bequest of the Eileen Curran estate.”

 Previous winners of the Field Development Grant include:

-Kirstie Blair (University of Strathclyde), Michael Sanders (University of Manchester) and Lauren Weiss (University of Strathclyde / University of Stirling): “Literary Bonds: Mutual Improvement Society Magazines and Victorian Periodical Culture”
+- 2017 — Kirstie Blair (University of Strathclyde), Michael Sanders (University of Manchester) and Lauren Weiss (University of Strathclyde/University of Stirling), “Literary Bonds: Mutual Improvement Society Magazines and Victorian Periodical Culture”

-Francesca Benatti and David King (Open University): “A question of style: individual voices and corporate identity in the Edinburgh Review, 1814-20”
+- 2016 — Francesca Benatti and David King (Open University), “A question of style: individual voices and corporate identity in the Edinburgh Review, 1814-20”